Bachelor of Medical Radiation

 Cutting-edge facilities

-Work with the latest medical radiations and IT equipment, including a state-of-the-art medical imaging laboratory.
+Work with the latest medical radiations and industry technology, including a state-of-the-art medical imaging laboratory, ensuring you graduate job-ready.

 Clinical practice

-Gain experience in a range of clinical settings, with a total of 49 weeks' supervised clinical practice.
+Gain clinical experience in a wide range of settings starting in your first year, with a total of 51 weeks of supervised clinical practice over the course of your degree.

 Specialised streams

-You will enrol directly into one of three specialised streams:
+You will enrol directly into one of these three specialised streams:

 Medical imaging